ExpressionEngine/ExpressionEngine-User-Guide/source/templates/conditionals.rst

 Introduction
 ************

-Conditional Variables are pair type variables, which allow you to conditionally show or hide information on your pages based on criteria being met.
-Conditional variables have the same syntax available in PHP conditionals, which normally follows this form::
+Conditional Tags are pair type tags, which allow you to conditionally show or hide information on your pages based on criteria being met.
+Conditional tags have the same syntax available in PHP conditionals, which normally follows this form::

 	{if variable comparison-operator value}  Data between the tags that gets shown if the condition is met.  {/if}